Last updated on July 1st, 2026

 Activities: Surfing and windsurfing

 Ho’okipa Beach Park is located at the beginning of the Road to Hana and is a MUST visit spot!
 This beach is home to some big waves and is all about the action sports like windsurfing and surfing.
 It’s such a big deal that a professional windsurfing competition, called the Aloha Classic, is held here!
+It definitely has the best surfing than the other beaches on Maui.

 We haven’t actually laid out at this beach, but we love coming here every single trip to watch the surfers and see the amazing views of the island from the parking area.
-Speaking of parking, there are three large parking areas, so you shouldn’t have much of a problem finding a spot, especially because there is a lot of come and go traffic from those who just come to check out the overlook.

-Baldwin Beach Park
+16. Baldwin Beach Park

 Google Maps